Wasserstein Stability for Persistence Diagrams: Existing stability results and their limitations

-For this to be uniformly bounded for all small enough $r>0$, we require $d\geq k$. \end{proof}
+When $k<d$ then this cannot be uniformly bounded from above for all small enough $r>0$. \end{proof}

-The same example used in the above lemma, coupled with $g$ the zero function provides a lower bound on $C_X$.
-We see that $C_X$ grows linearly as a function of the volume of $X$.
+Lemma \ref{lem:teepee} is easily extended to more general spaces, such as stratified spaces.
+If we compare the teepee function from Lemma \ref{lem:teepee} to the zero function on the same space, Lemma \ref{lem:teepee} allows us to deduce a lower bound on the value of $C_X$ in Theorem \ref{thm:cohen}.
+Observe that the teepee function has an sup-norm of $r$.
+Substituting this into the bound from Theorem \ref{thm:cohen}, for small enough $r$ we obtain that $C^{1/p}_X$ grows linearly as a function of the volume of $X$.
+That is, we have

+Although our counterexample for bounded degree $k$-total persistence is only for homology in degree $n-1$ (for a manifold of dimension $n$), analogous counterexamples can be made for homology in other degrees.
+For example, by taking the negative we have a counterexample with degree $0$ homology.
+For other homology degrees, we can use different local functions such as one with support on an annulus rather than a ball.

-Other papers that prove Wasserstein stability results are few and far between.
-In \cite{chen2011diffusion}, Chen and Edelsbrunner consider non-Lipschitz functions on non-compact spaces, using scale-space diffusion.
-They focus on convergence properties as opposed to stability but also attain some Wasserstein stability results.
+\prs{Besides \cite{cohen2010lipschitz}, there are very few Wasserstein stability results in the literature.} In \cite{chen2011diffusion}, Chen and Edelsbrunner consider non-Lipschitz functions on non-compact spaces, using scale-space diffusion.
+They focus on convergence properties as opposed to stability but also attain some stability results for the $p$-norm of the diagram (Wasserstein distance to the empty diagram).
 Crucially, just as in the Lipschitz case, this $p$-Wasserstein stability only holds for $p > d$ where $d$ is the dimension of the domain.
-The condition $p > d$ also appears in stability results for \v Cech filtrations, or equivalently distance filtrations, for point clouds in $\R^d$.
-We partially address the case of Vietoris-Rips filtrations in Section~\ref{sec:rips}.
+The condition $p > m$ also appears in stability results for \v Cech filtrations, or equivalently distance filtrations, for point clouds sampled on an $m$-dimensional submanifold of $\R^d$ \cite{arnal2024wasserstein}.